cvaldev/strava-upload/README.md

 # strava-upload

-Easily upload files to Strava through the strava-upload-cli(Coming soon&trade;...), or through the web portal (Also coming soon&trade;...).
+Easily upload files to Strava through the strava-upload-cli(Coming soon&trade;...), or through the web (Also coming soon&trade;...).

 ## How to use
 Start the OAuth flow by making a `GET` request to